The Church of St. Stanislaus and the Organ

-The School Chapel is situated at the exact centre of the Institution, at the intersection of the building’s diagonals.
-It is dedicated to St. Stanislav Kostka.
+The church is situated at the exact centre of the Institution, at the intersection of the building’s diagonals.
+It is dedicated to St. Stanislaus Kostka.
 Originally it was the most richly decorated space in the entire building.
 However, history entirely changed its appearance, so that today only its external form remains original, while the entire interior has been designed anew.
 Apart from liturgy during the week and at Church feasts concerts also take place there.

 The presbytery is decorated with a mosaic made by Fr.
 Marko Ivan Rupnik.
 The basic idea of this masterpiece is new life bestowed by the Holy Spirit.
 The Easter mystery is represented in the central part of the mosaic: the path leading through death into a new life.
 The suffering which the Institution witnessed during and after the Second World War now brings new fruits.
 Today the Institution is a place of hope, growth and creativity.